andk/cpanpm/t/README.shell.txt

 which was a clone of PITA::Test::Dummy::Perl5::Make.

+This document describes which distros we need and how they can be added.

-Now we need more distros, based on the following criteria:
+We need distros based on the following criteria:

 Testing:        success/failure
 Installer:      EU:MM/M:B/M:I